fatiando/choclo/doc/overview.rst

   "northing" and "upward" to make extra clear the direction of each axis.
 - We use the first letter of the *easting*, *northing* and *upward* axis to indicate direction of derivatives.
-For example, a function ``gravity_e`` will compute the *easting* component of the gravitional acceleration, while the ``gravity_n`` and ``gravity_u`` will compute the *northing* and *upward* ones, respectively.
+For example, a function ``gravity_e`` will compute the *easting* component of the gravitational acceleration, while the ``gravity_n`` and ``gravity_u`` will compute the *northing* and *upward* ones, respectively.
 - The arguments of the functions are always assumed in SI units.
 And all the